Skip to main content

 MMA’s risk advisors understand the real estate industry and its hardships – even the unexpected ones – and we work with you to anticipate new and emerging risks that may arise.
 While preparing for coverage, some questions to ask yourself as a risk professional include:

 • Do you know your claims loss history?
-MMA proactively and aggressively addresses claims from the onset to better focus risk control efforts and help to achieve optimal outcomes.
+MMA proactively and aggressively addresses claims from the onset to better focus risk management efforts and help to achieve optimal outcomes.

 • Are you feeling lost in a sea of policies?
 MMA can help you consolidate and manage your insurance program to maximize your portfolio efficiencies.